What if I need medical attention?

 You are guaranteed free transportation to obtain a SAFE and a free SAFE.

-Transportation to a SAFE can be arranged through contacting:
+Transportation to a SAFE can be arranged during normal business hours through contacting:

-*No charges/reports need to be filed with the UMBC Police to access this free transportation service
+UMBC Police 410-455-5555*No charges/reports need to be filed with the UMBC Police to access this free transportation service.

 Where can I get a SAFE?